Urinary Incontinence in Dogs

 • Incontinence is usually treated with medication, although surgery may be required depending on the underlying cause

-A Closer Look: What is Urinary Incontinence in Dogs?
+A closer look: Urinary Incontinence in Dogs

 Urinary incontinence is separate and distinct from inappropriate urination or house soiling.
 In cases of incontinence, urine is passed involuntarily without active effort or even awareness of it happening.
 In cases of inappropriate elimination, the affected dog is actively passing urine in an inappropriate time or place.